Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

   where any ingress resource that is not annotated is picked up.
   Therefore with different ingress class then `kong`, you have to use that ingress class with every Kong CRD object (plugin, consumer) which you use.
+  You can force the honoring of only `kong` ingress class using the flag `--skip-non-annotated=true`.
 - Namespace based isolation:
   Kong Ingress Controller supports a deployment option where it will satisfy Ingress resources in a specific namespace.
 With this model, one can deploy